Andy Ibáñez Player Props: Tigers vs. Royals

 Andy Ibáñez At The Plate

-- Ibanez has 15 doubles, a triple, six home runs and eight walks while batting .231.
+- Ibanez is batting .232 with 15 doubles, a triple, six home runs and nine walks.

-- Ibanez has an RBI in 13 of 59 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Ibanez has driven home a run in 13 games this season (21.7%), including more than one RBI in 5.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.